Computing & ICT

 Why Choose GCSE Computer Science?

 It is a great way to develop critical thinking, analysis, and problem-solving skills, which can be transferred to further learning and to everyday life.
 Students who want to go on to higher study and employment in the field of computer science will find it provides a superb steppingstone.
 It has strong links with mathematics and will support student’s determination to complete set tasks.
-Computer Science is part of the English Baccalaureate, and it will be included as one of the qualifications that count towards new school performance measures.
-Any Computing specifications included in the EBacc have to be approved by BCS (The Chartered Institute for IT) – and our GCSE Computer Science has been.

 Creative iMedia